Twizeyimana2022/Indian-Startup-Funding/README.md

 Null Hypothesis:Technology companies receive more funding than the others Alternate Hypothesis: Technology companies do not receive more funding than the others Questions
-1. How many Tech and Non tech company were funded?
-      Through the period from 2018 to 2021 more than 1150 Tech companies was funded.
+1. How many Tech and Non tech company were funded? // Through the period from 2018 to 2021 more than 1150 Tech companies was funded.
-      There are about 994 non tech companies that were funded The rest companies had unknown sector class.
+      There are about 994 non tech companies that were funded The rest companies had unknown sector class.//
 2. What was the trend Funding over the years.
 How many companies were funded each year?
 3. Top Ten Cities with Most Startups?
 4. Did Companies receive multiple funding through out the time period?